-Seizing the Economic Opportunity of Transitioning to Zero Carbon
+Seizing the Economic Opportunity of a Just Transition to Net Zero

 - The region needs to develop renewable heat and power, and the infrastructure needed to move it around our large rural geography, to support the greening of our homes, workplaces and transport and deliver against Scotland's legally binding targets to reduce and eliminate our carbon footprint. - With development opportunities of national significance and work on a regional Energy Master Plan taking place, we will also prioritise investment in energy in the context of creating green jobs, supporting the visitor economy and providing opportunities for communities to pursue energy self-sufficiency.